wfox4/questions/README.md

 # questions

+Update5PM3/25-Wasn't grabbing unique tasks for the rewrite gens.
+Now the base can generate somewhere between 100k questions maybe even more.

 Update use the 64k for correct formatting for make your own, I updated the scripts to fix formatting issues.

 This repository contains four generator scripts that generate 1,000,000 questions and save them to `output.txt`.
 You can then run the `removenumber` script and the `removedupes` script to obtain a new file with unique questions on each line.
 As a bonus, there's also a set of 67k unique questions included if you just want to use those.